cloro

 Cons

 Pricing.
 Free tier with $5 platform credit.
-Paid plans from $49/month plus per-actor compute and dataset storage.
+Paid plans from $49/month plus per-actor compute.

 Tier 4: General web scrapers used for Google

-These are general-purpose scrapers that handle Google reasonably well thanks to anti-bot tech, but aren’t SERP-specific.
-Best fit when you also need to scrape destination pages after the Google click — something most SERP APIs can’t do.
+These are general-purpose scrapers that handle Google well thanks to anti-bot tech, but aren’t SERP-specific.
+Best when you also need to scrape destination pages after the Google click.

 9. ZenRows — best for anti-bot evasion on Google + destination pages

-Best for: Teams scraping a mix of Google SERPs and the destination pages those SERPs link to, where the anti-bot challenge is the primary engineering problem.
+Best for: teams scraping a mix of Google SERPs and the destination pages those SERPs link to, where the anti-bot challenge is the main engineering problem.

-ZenRows is a Web Scraping API focused on bypassing tough anti-bot stacks (Cloudflare, Akamai, PerimeterX).
-It’s a general scraper that handles Google through the same architecture, with the headless browser, anti-bot evasion, and proxy rotation all behind a single API call.
+ZenRows is a web-scraping API focused on bypassing tough anti-bot stacks (Cloudflare, Akamai, PerimeterX).
+It handles Google through the same architecture, with the headless browser, evasion, and proxy rotation behind a single call.

 Cons

-- Not SERP-specific — JSON output is generic and requires more parsing than SerpApi or cloro
+• Not SERP-specific — JSON output is generic and needs more parsing than SerpApi or cloro.

 10. ScrapingDog — best budget all-rounder

-Best for: Solo developers and small teams that want a single API covering Google Search, Maps, Images, plus general web scraping at the lowest entry price.
+Best for: solo developers and small teams wanting one API for Google Search, Maps, and Images plus general web scraping at the lowest entry price.

-ScrapingDog ships a Google SERP API (with AI Overview support), a Google Maps API, a Google Images API, and a general web scraper through one auth and one dashboard.
-The product is positioned firmly at the budget end of the market — entry pricing is significantly below SerpApi or Bright Data, and the API design is straightforward.
+ScrapingDog ships a Google SERP API (with AI Overview support), a Maps API, an Images API, and a general scraper under one auth and one dashboard.
+It sits firmly at the budget end, with entry pricing well below SerpApi or Bright Data and a straightforward API design.

 Pros